xiaoqing16/A-Machine-Learning-Model-to-Diagnose-Depression-using-EEG-Data/README.md

-Machine Learning Model to Diagnose Depression
+A Machine Learning Model to Diagnose Depression using EEG Data

 This is a model I built for my capstone project.